FalcoSuessgott/kubectl-vault-login/docs/mode-01.md

 Now, we will configure the `Kubernetes Secrets Engine` to connect to the local `kind` Cluster with the `vault-auth` `Service Account` and creating a role `kind` that will create a `Service Account Token` for the `tmp-sa` Service Account:

+!!! tip
+    Make sure to authenticate to `Vault`!
+    These environment values only work for this guide.

 ```bash
 {!../.envrc!}
 ```

+Once authenticated (test with `vault status`), run:
 ```bash
 {!../scripts/mode-01/setup-vault.sh!}
 ```